Hirrolot/test/README.md

  - C has a stable ABI which is vital for some projects (e.g., plugin systems such as [MetaCall]).

  - C is a mature systems language with a complete specification and a plenitude of libraries.
-Rust has no specification, and [Zig] is not yet production-ready.
+Rust has no complete specification, and [Zig] is not yet production-ready.
 I know a few stories when these two languages were rejected for new projects, and I can understand this decision.

  - Historically, C has been targeting nearly all platforms.
 This is not the case with Rust, which depends on LLVM as for now.